bercivarga/rs-wordle/README.md

 ### 2. Install binary on your system

-Running the command below will install the `rs-wordle` executable and command in `$HOME/.cargo/bin` on Unix based systems or `%USERPROFILE%\.cargo\bin` on Windows
+First clone the project, then run the command below to install the `rs-wordle` executable and command in `$HOME/.cargo/bin` on Unix based systems or `%USERPROFILE%\.cargo\bin` on Windows:

 ```bash
 cargo install --path .